 Weight and Folded Size

-The Rambler is heavy and large for a car seat stroller which is why it earned a 5 of 10 for weight and folded size.
+With a larger size and weight, the Rambler isn't the best for use with a car seat.
 It is on the smaller and lighter side for a BOB stroller and compares well to the other joggers with a weight of 25.8 lbs and a folded size of 13,150 cubic inches.
-The size is good for a jogger, but compared to other frame and full-size options it isn't great and could be frustrating to transport.
+The size is good for a jogger, but compared to other frame and full-size options, it isn't great and could be frustrating to transport.

-The Rambler is an easy mover with a score of 9 of 10 for maneuverability and no stroller scoring higher.
+The Rambler is an easy mover, and no stroller scored higher.
 This stroller moves well over any surfaces and transitions from flat to off-road with ease.
-The rubber tires and adjustable suspension provide a comfortable ride, and the swivel front wheel lets it negotiate small spaces and crowded places with ease considering its size.
-While you shouldn't jog with children under 8-12 months old and infants are better kept on flat surfaces, this stroller will serve you well into toddlerhood when maneuverability is more important.
+The rubber tires and adjustable suspension provide a comfortable ride.
+The swivel front wheel lets it negotiate small spaces and crowded places with ease considering its size.
+While you shouldn't jog with children under 8-12 months old, and infants are better kept on flat surfaces, this stroller will serve you well into toddlerhood when maneuverability is more important.

 Ease of Use

-The Rambler only earned a 4 of 10 for ease of use thanks to features that aren't as user-friendly when used in combination with an infant car seat.
+The Rambler is more challenging to use thanks to features that aren't as user-friendly when used in combination with an infant car seat.

 Fold and Unfold